mehraj11-git/PROJECT/README.md

 After creating the menu, we need to add it to the main menu using the `cascade` method.
 If we don't do this, the "File" menu won't be displayed.
 The `cascade` method requires a `label` for the menu (like "File") and the menu details that specify what commands it contains.

+Next, we need to use the `cascade` method to display the menu.
+If we don't apply this step, the menu won't be visible.

+In the `cascade` method, we must provide a `label` (such as "File") to name the menu, and also link it to the menu object we created earlier, which defines the menu's contents and behavior.
+This is essential for the menu to appear in the interface.